abdul-rahman-hassan/abdul-rahman-hassan/README.md

-# Hello, I'm Abdulrahman! 👋
+# Hello, my name is Abdulrahman Hassan

 I'm a **B.Sc. graduate** in Computer and Communication Engineering from Mansoura University, with a passion for Artificial Intelligence (AI) and Natural Language Processing (NLP).